step-security-bot/powertools-lambda-java/examples/powertools-examples-cloudformation/README.md

 ## Deploy the sample application

-This sample is based on Serverless Application Model (SAM) and you can use the SAM Command Line Interface (SAM CLI) to build it and deploy it to AWS.
+This sample can be used either with the Serverless Application Model (SAM) or with CDK.

+### Deploy with SAM CLI
 To use the SAM CLI, you need the following tools.

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)